Dining

 What time does dinner start and what is the procedure?

-- There will be a member of College staff at the door to the Dining Hall to check your name on a guest list.
+• There will be a member of College staff at the door to the Dining Hall to check your name on a guest list.
 If your name isn’t on the list, you won’t be allowed in; if you have bought your ticket on resale, be sure to have emailed the Wining & Dining Officers well in advance!
+If you bought your ticket at the last minute via resale, you will need to give the name of the person who originally purchased the ticket.

 What is the general decorum during dinner?

-- When everyone is seated, the Principal of the College or someone they have deputised will arrive and say grace.
+• When everyone is seated, the Principal of the College or someone she has deputised will arrive and say grace.

-- The Principal, or their appointed deputy, will walk to the dais, say grace (a short series of Latin words), perhaps offer some other remarks, and sit.
+• The Principal, or her appointed deputy, will walk to the dais, say grace (a short series of Latin words), perhaps offer some other remarks, and sit.
 At this point, you may follow suit.

-- Out of courtesy, please do not exchange seats once seated.
+• Out of courtesy to the serving staff, please do not exchange seats once seated.

-- Since this is a multi-course meal, you will find all the cutlery you need already laid for you.
+• Since this is a multi-course meal, you will find all the cutlery you need already laid for you.
 The rule of thumb for which cutlery to use when is to work outwards in: the first course uses the outermost cutlery, and so on.
 Dessert utensils are laid across the top of your table setting.
+Your glass is by your right hand (this right hand sign 👌 makes a “d” for drink), and your bread on the side plate to your left (same hand sign with your left hand makes a “b” for bread).

-For samples of the delicious food, follow our wonderful chef’s Instagram page: https://www.instagram.com/chefs_at_sthughs/
+To see examples of our delicious formal food, follow our wonderful chefs’ Instagram page: https://www.instagram.com/chefs_at_sthughs/